-As of July 7, 2008, Marathon's initial stockholders, either directly or beneficially, owned and were entitled to vote 11,375,000 shares or approximately 23.0% of Marathon's outstanding common stock.
-With respect to the Merger, Marathon's initial stockholders have agreed to vote 9,375,000 of their respective shares of common stock which were acquired by them prior to the initial public offering, or 19.0% of the outstanding common stock, in accordance with the majority of the shares of common stock voted by the public stockholders.
-Marathon's initial stockholders and directors and Marathon Investors, LLC have also agreed that they will vote any shares they purchase in the open market in or after the initial public offering in favor of the Merger.
-As of July 7, 2008, 2,000,000 shares, or 4.0% of the outstanding common stock, were subject to this voting arrangement.
+As of , 2008, Marathon's initial stockholders, either directly or beneficially, owned and were entitled to vote 9,375,000 shares or approximately 19% of Marathon's outstanding common stock.
+With respect to the Merger, Marathon's initial stockholders have agreed to vote their respective shares of common stock acquired by them prior to the initial public offering in accordance with the majority of the shares of common stock voted by the public stockholders.
+Marathon's initial stockholders and Marathon Investors, LLC have also agreed that they will vote any shares they purchase in the open market in or after the initial public offering in favor of the Merger.
 They have indicated that they intend to vote their shares "FOR" the Certificate Amendment Proposal and, if necessary, the Adjournment Proposal although there is no agreement in place with respect to these proposals.